Institution / private strategy mode

 Route clarity

-How obvious is the next move?86
+How legible is the next move?86

 Partner fit